16 Drug and Toxin Effects

 Drug Effects on Neurotransmitter Release

-Drugs can alter neurotransmitter synthesis pathways, either increasing or decreasing the amount of neurotransmitter made in the terminal, affecting how much transmitter is released.
-An example of this is administration of L-DOPA, a dopamine precursor molecule that results in increased dopamine production; it is used as a treatment for Parkinson’s Disease.
+Some drugs affect neurotransmitter release by modulating neurotransmitter synthesis, either increasing or decreasing the amount produced in the terminal.
+One such drug is L-DOPA, a dopamine precursor molecule that increases dopamine production and is thus used as a treatment for Parkinson’s Disease.

 Drug Effects on the Postsynaptic Membrane

-The neurotransmitter receptors are another critical location for drug and toxin action.
+Neurotransmitter receptors are another critical target for drug and toxin action.
 Agonists mimic neurotransmitter effects, whereas antagonists block neurotransmitter effects.
-Muscimol, a component of some mushrooms, is an agonist for the ionotropic GABA receptor.
-Bicuculine, a component of some plants, is an antagonist to this receptor and blocks the action of GABA.
-Additionally, many chemicals are able to modulate receptors in either a positive or negative fashion.
+For example, muscimol, a component of some mushrooms, is an agonist for the ionotropic GABA receptor.
+Bicuculine, found in some plants is an antagonist that acts on the same receptor and blocks the action of GABA.
+Many other chemicals are able to modulate receptors in either a positive or negative fashion.
 Alcohol binds to the GABA receptor and increases the time the receptor is open when GABA binds.

 Drug Effects on Neurotransmitter Clearance